-A. Venue: An attorney who has been indefinitely suspended under this part may have the suspension terminated by filing a verified petition with the Board of Disciplinary Appeals or a district court.
-Venue of a district court action is:

-A. 1.
-In the county, immediately prior to suspension, of the Respondent's principal place of practice.

-B. 2.
-If the Respondent did not maintain a place of practice immediately before suspension within the State of Texas, in the county of the Respondent's residence.

-C. 3.
-If neither A. nor B. applies, then in Travis County, Texas.

-B. Petition and Service: The petition must set out the attorney's name, address, the date, and the docket number of the suspension, a detailed description of his or her activities since the suspension, including employment, the details of any hospitalization or medical treatment, and any other matters the attorney believes entitles him or her to termination of the suspension.
+- A. Venue: An attorney who has been indefinitely suspended under this part may have the suspension terminated by filing a verified petition with the Board of Disciplinary Appeals or a district court.
+Venue of a district court action is: - 1.
+In the county, immediately prior to suspension, of the Respondent's principal place of practice. - 2.
+If the Respondent did not maintain a place of practice immediately before suspension within the State of Texas, in the county of the Respondent's residence. - 3.
+If neither 1. nor 2. applies, then in Travis County, Texas. - B. Petition and Service: The petition must set out the attorney's name, address, the date, and the docket number of the suspension, a detailed description of his or her activities since the suspension, including employment, the details of any hospitalization or medical treatment, and any other matters the attorney believes entitles him or her to termination of the suspension.
 A copy of the petition shall be served by U.S. certified mail, return receipt requested, upon the Chief Disciplinary Counsel and the matter shall promptly thereafter be set for hearing.
-The petition must have the following documents attached: a certified copy of any court order pertaining to the petitioner's competence; an affidavit from a mental health care provider as to the petitioner's current condition; and a report from a physician as to the petitioner's current drugs.
+The petition must have the following documents attached: a certified copy of any court order pertaining to the petitioner's competence; an affidavit from a mental health care provider as to the petitioner's current condition; and a report from a physician as to the petitioner's current condition if the suspension was based in whole or in part on the abuse or use of alcohol or other drugs.
 Such attachments shall not constitute evidence, per se, but the attachment of the same is a requirement of pleading.
-In an action for reinstatement under this part, either the petitioner Respondent or the Commission shall have the right to a jury trial upon timely payment of the required fee.

-C. Burden of Proof: The petitioner has the burden to come forward and prove, by a preponderance of the evidence, that the reasons for suspension no longer exist and that termination of the suspension would be without danger to the public and the profession.
+In an action for reinstatement under this part, either the petitioner or the Commission shall have the right to a jury trial upon timely payment of the required fee. - C. Burden of Proof: The petitioner has the burden to come forward and prove, by a preponderance of the evidence, that the reasons for suspension no longer exist and that termination of the suspension would be without danger to the public and the profession.
 The Board of Disciplinary Appeals or the district court, as the case may be, may order the petitioner to be examined by one or more health care providers trained in the area for which the attorney was suspended.